Welcome to the Relational Trauma therapy website

 In Relational Traumatherapy psychomotor and neurocentric skill-training is combined with mutual regulation through systems-oriented group-process and with training in a databased, verbal language.
 The 3 aspects are integrated into one methodology.

-The development of the approach has - next to the roots in psychomotorwork - been inspired by Z-health, SCT, Systems Centered Therapy and by attachment theory.
+The development of the approach has - next to the roots in psychomotorwork - been inspired by Z-health, Systems Centered Therapy (SCT) and by attachment theory.

 The overall goal is to establish systems (groups, couples, individuals), where dissociative patterns can open up and the emotional states, that have been held in dissociation can become mutually regulated.

 You can read an introduction under What is Relational Trauma Therapy?.
-The other headlines to the right on this page have also been updated.

 In What is ROST? you find an updated exercise-manual, describing psychomotor exercises, that support six basic presence-skills.
 You can download the manual to use both to support yourself and to share with your clients.